rzajac/esp-ecl/examples/timer/README.md

 ## Timers example.

-Example program which is calling a callback but each time the call period is doubled.
+Example program which is calling a callback using timer but each time the call period is doubled.

 Demonstrates how to:
-- Use timer helpers.
+- use timer helpers,
-- Pass data to callbacks called by timers.
+- pass data to callbacks called by timers.

 ## Flashing